EU summit: Leaders agree to extend Brexit talks, defying London deadline | DW | 15.10.2020

-EU chief negotiator Michel Barnier said he was willing to "intensify" negotiations, but said that the bloc was prepared for a no-deal scenario.
-The announcement came as EU leaders gathered for a summit in Brussels.
+EU chief negotiator Michel Barnier said that the bloc was prepared for a no-deal scenario.
+Meanwhile, German Chancellor Angela Merkel said that EU should also compromise with the UK to reach a final agreement.

 EU leaders met in Brussels on Thursday at the start of a two-day summit to seek a way out of the Brexit impasse as the bloc remained divided over ambitious targets to slash greenhouse gas emissions.